-Name Default value Description PROXY_HOST WWW Hostname of the proxy.
+Name Default value Description PROXY_HO: WWW Hostname of the proxy.
 The renderer uses this to access the reports that need to be exported to PDF.
-PROXY_PORT 80 Port of the proxy.
-The renderer uses this to access the reports that need to be exported to PDF.
-PROXY_PROTC http Protocol of the proxy.
-The renderer uses this to access the reports that need to be exported to PDF.
+PROXY_PO 80 Port of the proxy.
+The renderer uses this to access the reports that need to exported to PDF.
 LC_ALL Set the date format in the PDF export.
-For example, to get DD-MM-YYYY use: en_GB.UTF-8. ΤZ Make the PDF export use the correct timezone.
+For example, to get DD-MM-YYYY use: en_GB.
+UTF-8.
+TZ Make the PDF export use the correct timezone.
 For example, to get Central European Time use: Europe/Amsterdam.